plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms-with-bscscan.md

 ### From the UI

 1\.
 First, visit the [PlexSwap Farms page](https://PlexSwap.finance/farms) and search for your chosen pair using the "SEARCH" field in the top right.
-We're using CAKE-BUSD for this example.
+We're using WAYA-BUSD for this example.

 ![](<../../.gitbook/assets/image (113).png>)